 Prescriptions – You may obtain prescription only medicines from your veterinary surgeon, or ask for a written prescription and obtain these medicines from another veterinary surgeon or pharmacy.
 We make a small charge for the time involved in writing such prescriptions.

 Repeat Prescriptions – Please give us at least 24 hours notice by telephone or in person before collecting medications so we can ensure that your order is ready for you.
 Requests made on a Friday may not be available until Monday afternoon depending on our supplier’s delivery schedule.
+Please note that once a prescription has left the practice premises, it is considered used and the cost cannot be refunded.

 Postage – We shall be entitled to charge a reasonable amount to cover our time, materials and postage costs, all of which are subject to VAT.
 Postage of medications and written prescriptions by ‘signed for’ mail only.